oberron/entolusis/_posts/2020-03-12-polarity-management.md

 > The One Pole Myth is: “If you stay on one pole, you will get the upside and downside of that pole while avoiding the downside of the opposite pole.”
 > On the contrary, the one pole reality is: over-emphasize one pole and you get its downside (move A–B in Figure 32).
 Over-emphasize one pole for a long time and you get the downsides of both poles (B + C in Figure 32).
 You also tend to lose the benefits of both the over-emphasized pole and the neglected pole (see Figure 32).
+>Do you know the old truism that our fears are often self-fulfilling prophecies?
 > <quote> — p157/272 </quote>